MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 # Tutorial: Creating with VS Code ![VS Code Icon](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/vs-code-icon.png)

-Cosmos has tools for developing web applications and content with an outside editor.
-In this tutorial we show how to create a web app with Visual Studio Code and npm, and then import these into Cosmos.
+With Cosmos, you can develop rich web applications and content on your desktop and import them directly into Cosmos.

+In this tutorial we show how to...

+1. [Create a web page](#step-1-create-a-web-page-using-cosmos) in Cosmos then export it to your desktop.
+2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, Angular, and npm.
+3. [Then import](#step-3-import-the-web-page) the build into Cosmos.

 ## Prerequisites

 A few things need to be in place before performing this tutorial.
 Here they are:

-* Visual Studio Code is installed on your computer
+* [Visual Studio Code](https://code.visualstudio.com) is installed on your computer
-* [Node.js](https://nodejs.org/) is installed on your computer
+* [Node.js](https://nodejs.org) is installed on your computer
 * [Angular](https://angular.io) installed as well.

 ## Step 1: Create a web page using Cosmos